apkretov/rp/multithreading/butenhof/2.1/readme.txt

-Compile it with the command below. make does not work. gcc alarm_thread.c -pthread -o alarm_thread
+Compile it with the command below. make does not work. gcc lifecycle.c -pthread -o lifecycle